 “Gait,” of course, refers to poetic feet, the rhythm of her lines; there are many such references in her poems as well.
-“Spasmodic” is a descriptor associated with the Azarian school of New England women writers, discussed in post 1:2.
+“Spasmodic” is a descriptor associated with the Azarian school of New England women writers, discussed in the second post in January.
 Clearly, Higginson found Dickinson’s meter unruly and untutored, perhaps unintentionally so.

 Dickinson responded in August, opening her letter with an impatient question: “Are these more orderly?”
 (L271) and enclosed two poems, “Before I got my Eye put out” (F336, J327) and “I cannot Dance upon my Toes” (F381, J326) We are lucky to have so many poems written according to her own sense of metrical music before Higginson damped that down.

 Here are descriptions of her most frequent metrical forms:

 - Common meter is a hymn stanza of four lines of 8686 syllables rhyming abab.
 It is called an “accentual-syllabic” stanza pattern because it counts beats or accents as well as syllables.

 - Ballad measure is similar to the common meter, but where the common meter is determined by the number of syllables per line, the ballad measure is determined by beats or accented syllables per line, four beats in lines 1 and 3, three beats in lines 2 and 4.
 It is called an “accentual” pattern and often rhymes abcb, the rhyme scheme Dickinson favored.
 She also varied stanza forms within poems, which does not work in hymns and links her to the ballad tradition.

 - Other hymn forms:

 - Short meter is a four line stanza of 6686 syllables rhyming abab or abcb